mit-ll-ai-technology/maite/README.md

 array = tr.as_tensor(np_array)
 assert isinstance(array, pr.ArrayLike)

-# In the spirit of the toolbox this should pass but we currently
-# do not have a proper check to support PIL images.
-from PIL import Image
-array = Image.fromarray(np_array)
-assert not isinstance(array, pr.ArrayLike)
 ```
 ## maite.testing

+*Support for rigorous software testing*

-Tools that help developers create a rigorous automated test suite for their JATIC project.
+The `testing` subpackage is designed to help developers create a rigorous automated test suite for their JATIC project.
 These include:

-- The quality assurance tests that the SDP stakeholders will be running as part of the JATIC-wide CI/CD pipeline, which can be run locally by project developers.
-pytest fixtures for initializing test functions with common models, datasets, and other inputs that are useful for testing machine learning code.
+- Pytest fixtures for initializing test functions with common models, datasets, and other inputs that are useful for testing machine learning code.
 - Functions running static type checking tests using [pyright](https://github.com/microsoft/pyright) in a pytest test suite, including scans of both source code and example documentation code blocks.
 - [Hypothesis strategies](https://hypothesis.readthedocs.io/en/latest/) for driving property-based tests of interfaces that leverage JATIC protocols.